YinJC/uk-tex-faq/FAQ-sortbib.md

----
-layout: page
-title: Sorting lists of citations
+# Sorting lists of citations
----

 BibTeX has a sorting function, and most BibTeX styles sort the citation list they produce; most people find this desirable.